New Initial D the Movie: Legend 3: Dream

 The film starts with Takumi Fujiwara chasing down the NightKids street racers for making fun of Itsuki Takeuchi's new Toyota Corolla Levin SR AE85, which Itsuki believes is an Eight-Six, and outmaneuvers them.
 Afterwards, Itsuki tells Takumi that he is amazed when he discovers his newfound appreciation for the car.

 The next day, Takumi's upcoming battle against Ryosuke Takahashi is fast-approaching.
-As Takumi and his girlfriend, Natsuki Mogi, go out on a date, Takumi reflects on how far he had been racing over the summer, and becomes curious about the outcome of Takumi's upcoming battle.
+As Takumi and his girlfriend, Natsuki Mogi, go out on a date, Takumi reflects on how far he had been racing over the summer, and becomes curious about the outcome of his upcoming battle.
 That night, Takumi was seen driving Koichiro Iketani's Nissan Silvia S13.
 That same night, his father, Bunta Fujiwara, drives the Eight-Six with Yuichi Tachibana to test his newly tuned suspension in preparation for the battle.

-The next night, Ryosuke Takahashi downgrades his white Mazda RX-7 FC3S to 260 hp, which Ryosuke believes would give him the advantage and power he needs to defeat Takumi.
+The next night, Ryosuke Takahashi downgrades his white Mazda RX-7 FC3S to 260 hp, which he believes would give him the advantage and power he needs to defeat Takumi.
 Ryosuke then comments that this approach to the race makes him think back to his earlier days of racing, as the "Akagi's White Comet".

 The next day, Natsuki becomes suspicious of Takumi's lack of interest in her.
-She later confesses to Takumi about a flashback when Takumi punched her ex-boyfriend two years ago for sexually exploiting her.
+She later confesses to Takumi that she knows Takumi punched her ex-boyfriend two years ago for bragging about sexually exploiting her.
 She even apologizes to Takumi for not explaining it to him earlier, which Takumi accepts.
 Takumi and Natsuki then kiss.
 Later on, the Akina SpeedStars suspect that Takumi's interest in Natsuki causes him to zone out, so Itsuki drives Takumi to Akina later that night to help the latter regain focus on racing.
 While there, they witness an impromptu battle between Takumi's previous rivals, Keisuke Takahashi and Takeshi Nakazato.